folbo/G1ANT.Docs/g1ant-language/02-language-basics.md

 window ✱notepad
 ```

-&gt; This command will work correctly only when there’s just one Notepad window open.
+> This command will work correctly only when there’s just one Notepad window open.
 If you have more of them, you must precisely specify the window you want to use, e.g. `window ‴Untitled - Notepad‴`.
 The full list of open windows titles is available in [All Windows](../g1ant.robot-window/auxiliary-windows/all-windows.md) tool (`Tools/Windows` menu or **Ctrl+W**).

 With Notepad window selected, tell the robot to move the cursor close to the letter “a”, click and start selecting.